WladimirW/netnei/tutorial/step_1/README.md

 # DevCamp 2019 diconium

-## Step 1: Send Get Request to the Azure Cloud and get the response text.
+## Step 1: Send Get Request to the Azure Cloud and get the response text

-*If something in this step went wrong for you or if you're unsure where to put something, devCampStep1.py contains the code from the completed step 1 tutorial*
+*If something in this step went wrong for you or if you're unsure where to put something, devCampStep1.py contains the code from the completed step 1 tutorial.*
+ *'#-------' lines mark inserted parts*

 After creating the script in Step 0 and sending the first Request to the cloud, you can now start getting the actual response.
 Azure's *recognizeText* works in 2 parts.
 Firstly you need to post the image to the cloud as done in Step 0.